 (23 August 2020) The two best female seeds are already in Western & Southern Open, played at the US Open.

-Unseed Russian Veronika Kudermetova had a best career win when she defeated the top seed and number 3 in the world Karolina Pliskova the Czech Republic 7-5, 6-4 on Sunday evening.
+Unseed Russian Veronika Kudermetova had a best career win when she defeated first place and number 3 in the world Karolina Pliskova the Czech Republic 7-5, 6-4 on Sunday evening.

-The world number 41 rebounded 4-1 in the first set and won the last three games of the game to claim victory over the top seed and advance to the third round.
+The world number 41 bounced 4-1 in the first set and won the last three games of the game to claim victory over the top seed and advance to the third round.

 “I tried not to think about the score.
 I tried to fight, tried to keep playing like any ball, tried to enjoy the way I play against first-line players in the big stadium, ”said Kudermetova in her press conference.

 “I know she’s really a good player.
 I just have to keep working at every point.
 I have a good chance because I play yesterday.
 She just played the first match.

 “I feel a little better than her.
 I think it was maybe a little key to this match. “

 This was her third career win against a top 10 player.
 She beat Belinda Bencic in Wuhan and Elina Svitolina in her home country in Moscow.

 “She’s played a few games already, a few tournaments,” noted Pliskova.
 “I think she has played in Europe before, I think Prague or something.